sherlock-audit/2024-02-leverage-contracts-judging/README.md

 Escalation status:
 - [qmdddd](https://github.com/sherlock-audit/2024-02-leverage-contracts-judging/issues/39/#issuecomment-1986797762): accepted

+**0xDetermination**

+Fix looks good, fee collection has been reworked and entrance fees are added directly to the lender's reward balance.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-2: A borrower eligible for liquidation can pay an improperly large amount of fees, and may be unfairly liquidated